intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 docker exec -it cluster-serving bash
 ```
-`cd ./cluster-serving`, you can see all the environments are prepared.
+`cd ./cluster-serving`, you can see all the environments prepared.
-##### Yarn user
-For Yarn user using docker, start Flink on Yarn inside the container.
-The other operations are the same.

 #### Manual installation